Latest on COVID-19 in MN: 1,197 deaths; ICU cases stay below 200

 In Nicollet County, the death toll is higher due to impact on the elderly community.
 At least one assisted living facility in the county reported a couple dozen cases, though it did not report the number of deaths from its facility.
 All deaths in the county have been to residents in their 80s or 90s.

-The new numbers come as officials continue to reopen parts of the economy even as the worry about the potential for a spurt of new cases coming from the protests surrounding George Floyd’s killing.
+The new numbers come as Minnesota continues to reopen parts of the economy even as health leaders worry about the potential for a spurt of new cases coming from the protests surrounding George Floyd’s killing.

+State Health Commissioner Jan Malcolm on Monday said several community testing sites would open Tuesday and Wednesday in Minneapolis and St. Paul to test people who were part of the Floyd protests, cleanup efforts or observing the protests.

+Kris Ehresmann, the state’s infectious disease director, said while it was encouraging to see current hospitalizations stabilize and ICU cases dip, officials remain concerned “because we have seen deaths in healthy, younger adults.
+That is very sobering.”
+Because the virus is new, she added, “we’re continuing to be cautious on how we view things.”

 More openings coming Wednesday